FranciscoCalatrava/NLP_Project_WASP/README.md

 ### Genre models from essentia

-I have organised the foleders as it follows:
+The folders are structured as follows:

 - genre_models
 - mood_models

-You can download the files from:
+Models can be downloaded from the Essentia webpage:

 Genre: https://essentia.upf.edu/models/classification-heads/mtg_jamendo_genre/
 Mood: https://essentia.upf.edu/models/classification-heads/mtg_jamendo_moodtheme/
 ## Datasets

-The dataset used in this work are VGMIDI and MIDICaps.
-Here are the URLs to the web pages:
+The datasets used in this work are VGMIDI and MIDICaps.
+Below are the URLs for these web pages:

 - MIDICaps: https://huggingface.co/datasets/amaai-lab/MidiCaps/tree/main
 - VGMIDI: https://github.com/lucasnfe/vgmidi/tree/master